Kondo breakdown induced by non-Hermitian complex hybridization

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec_NHSB}, we introduce the NH-AIM with a complex hybridization and apply the NH-SB theory.
 We also give numerical and analytical results for the effective ground state of the NH-AIM.
 Sec.~\ref{sec_nhkondo} presents the relation between the NH-AIM and the NH-Kondo model by means of the second-order perturbation theory.
 Sec.~\ref{sec_bethe} is devoted for the exact Bethe ansatz results for the Kondo breakdown.
-The Lehmann representation of the NH Green function is formulated in Sec.~\ref{sec_Lehmann}.
 Finally, we summarize the results in Sec.~\ref{sec_conclusion}.